 The Harry Potter series had the Dementor's Kiss, in which the victim's soul is consumed.
 Unusually for this trope, though, this particular example was never portrayed as being sexy at all.
 The victim technically lives, but only in a braindead state.

 For as long as she can remember, the female protagonist of The Raven Cycle has been told by everyone in her psychic family that if she kisses her true love, he will die.
+She gets pretty sick of hearing it after a while.

 In the Star Wars Expanded Universe novel Darth Bane: Path of Destruction, Bane's sometime helper Githany attempts to kill him by means of poisons applied to her lips.
 Upon kissing him - more than once, which ups the dosage, she gets out of sight to take the required antidotes.
 Bane detects and counters the poison with the Force...except there were two poisons, an easier one to lull him into thinking he was now safe, and a harder to detect one that nearly kills him.